-Graph Neural Networks: Theory, codes and simulations for AI
+Graph Neural Networks: Basics, Codes and Simulations for AI

 What you'll learn